Heatblur-Simulations/f-4e-manual/src/systems/nav_com/overview.md

 voice transmission and reception.
 The intercom system and UHF transceiver are adapted for operational compatibility with the KY-28 speech security unit.
 In tactical environments, the KY-28 collaborates with the UHF transceiver to facilitate secure voice communications for classified traffic.
-The KY-28 possesses enciphering and deciphering capabilities for transmitting and receiving, respectively, but cannot perform both functions simultaneously.
 The crewmember can choose between cipher and plain modes.
 In cipher mode, the KY-28 converts microphone inputs to crypto transmissions and deciphers crypto replies for voice inputs to the aircrew headsets.
 In plain mode, the UHF radio equipment functions as a conventional voice transceiver.
 The KY-28 is cryptographically intercommunicable with other KY-28 units, KY-8 units, and KY-38 units (manpack version of KY-28).
 Additionally, the KY-28 has provisions for transmitting messages via a relay facility.
+This function is not modelled in DCS World.
 The unit contains a code assembly with mechanisms for zeroizing the codes, either mechanically or electrically.

 ## Don't get lost: The INS